 The FDA in 2002 issued Gilead a warning letter regarding its TDF marketing practices, specifically stating that their sales representatives had violated the law by giving doctors and patients false and misleading information regarding TDF’s side effects.
 According to the AIDS Healthcare Foundation, Gilead salespeople falsely stated that TDF had ‘no toxicities’ and that it was both ‘benign’ and ‘extremely safe.’

 You might have a legal claim if you were prescribed TDF under the brand names Truvada, Atripla, Complera, Stribild, or Viread.
 To advance a legal claim you should have documented, consistent duration of use after 2001 in pharmacy and medical records, and no prior history of bone disorders, kidney/liver damage, and hypertension.
 Potential clients should have a medical diagnosis of renal damage, declining kidney damage, bone fractures or osteoporosis.
 The Dunken Law Approach is hyper client-focused: with our high-touch client concierge platform you’ll receive regular litigation updates, customized content to explain the mass tort process and proactive communication.
-Speak to one of our knowledgeable case management specialists and receive a free legal consultation.
+Speak to one of our knowledgeable mass tort lawyers from The Dunken Law Firm, and receive a free legal consultation.
 Use the form on this page to get started.